hazardland/db.php/manual.md

 *$database->update() creates or updates any changes to databases, tables or fields*

 ## Create tables for mapped classes
-Any tables added to $database object which do not exist will be created on their specified databases on their connection links by following function:
+Any non existent tables for registered classes in orm will be created on their specified databases on their connection links by following function:
 ```php
 $database->update();
 ```

 *$database->update() creates or updates any changes to databases, tables or fields*

-## Sync changes to table structures
+## Update table structures or Update/create new fields
-Any recent changes in tables or in fields settings (i.e. field type change) will be affected to databases by following function:
+Any recent changes in tables or in fields settings discovered in class or class property descriptions (i.e. field type change for class property) will be affected to databases by following function:
 ```php
 $database->update();
 ```